 With respect to gender it is well-known that there exist gender differences in school performance (Holmlund & Sund, 2005).
-Girls outperform boys with respect to reading and boys outperform boys with respect to mathematics (Stoet & Geary, 2013), and we therefore find it important to include this potential confounder.
+Girls outperform boys with respect to reading and boys outperform boys with respect to mathematics (Stoet & Geary, 2013), although part of the literature finds that these gender differences vanished over time (Hyde, Fennema, & Lamon, 1990; Hyde & Linn, 1988).
+As there is no consensus around the disappearance of gender differences, we find it important to include this potential confounder.